AISysRev -- LLM-based Tool for Title-abstract Screening

 \section{Abstract}

-Systematic reviews are a standard practice for summarizing the state of evidence in software engineering.
-Conducting systematic reviews is laborious, especially during the screening or study selection phase, where the number of papers can be overwhelming.
-During this phase, papers are assessed against inclusion and exclusion criteria based on their titles and abstracts.
-Recent research has demonstrated that large language models (LLMs) can perform title-abstract screening at a level comparable to that of a master’s student.
-While LLMs cannot be fully trusted, they can help, for example, in Rapid Reviews, which try to expedite the review process.
-Building on recent research, we developed AiSysRev, an LLM-based screening tool implemented as a web application running in a Docker container.
-The tool accepts a CSV file containing paper titles and abstracts.
+Conducting systematic reviews is laborious.
+In the screening or study selection phase, the number of papers can be overwhelming.
+Recent research has demonstrated that large language models (LLMs) can perform title-abstract screening and support humans in the task.
+To this end, we developed AISysRev, an LLM-based screening tool implemented as a containerized web application.
+The tool accepts CSV files containing paper titles and abstracts.
 Users specify inclusion and exclusion criteria.
-One can use multiple LLMs for screening via OpenRouter.
-AiSysRev supports both zero-shot and few-shot screening, and also allows for manual screening through interfaces that display LLM results as guidance for human reviewers.
-We conducted a trial study with 137 papers using the tool.
+Multiple different LLMs can be used, such as Gemini, Claude, Mistral or ChatGPT via OpenRouter.
+We also support locally hosted models and any model compatible with the OpenAI SDK.
+AISysRev implements both zero-shot and few-shot prompting, and also allows for manual screening through interfaces that display LLM results as guidance for human reviewers.
+LLM calls are parallelized, meaning screening speed is typically between 100 to 300 papers per minute, depending on the model and the host.
+To demonstrate the tool's use in practice, we conducted a qualitative trial study with 137 papers using the tool.
 Our findings indicate that papers can be classified into four categories: Easy Includes, Easy Excludes, Boundary Includes, and Boundary Excludes.
 The Boundary cases, where LLMs are prone to errors, highlight the need for human intervention.
-While LLMs do not replace human judgment in systematic reviews, they can significantly reduce the burden of assessing large volumes of scientific literature.
-Video: \url{https://www.youtube.com/watch?v=jVbEj4Y4tQI} Tool: \url{https://github.com/EvoTestOps/AISysRev}
+While LLMs do not replace human judgment in systematic reviews, they can reduce the burden of assessing large volumes of scientific literature.
+Video: \url{https://www.youtube.com/watch?v=HeblemlgnAQ} Tool: \url{https://github.com/EvoTestOps/AISysRev}